What does it take to become a transformational leader? What does it take to become a Ryan Fellow?

 Where is The Ryan Fellowship located?

-The Ryan Fellowship begins in July with the four-week Accelerate Summer Institute at the Kellogg School of Management at Northwestern University in Evanston, Illinois.
-Fellows then return to their regions and begin a six-month Field Study at an urban charter school in the city where the Ryan Fellow is located.
-Once Ryan Fellows complete the Field Study, the Fellow is hired as a principal in their region and continues to work closely with their Ryan Fellow advisor during their first two years of principalship.
+The Ryan Fellowship begins in July with a 4-week Summer Institute at the Kellogg School of Management at Northwestern University in Chicago, Illinois.
+Following Summer Institute, Fellows begin thee Field Study (7-11 months) at an urban charter school in the Ryan Fellowship region where the Fellow is located.
+Once Ryan Fellows complete the Field Study and are hired as school principals in their region, they continue to work closely with Advisors during the first two years of principalship.

 Who can apply?